 • Core Facility Core facility operates the laboratory e.g. performing genotyping and sequencing and performs genetic data analysis;

-• Estonian Genome Center collects genetic information about the Estonian population health and heridity, advances genetic research and applies findings in research in Estonian healthcare system.
+• Estonian Biobank collects genetic information about the Estonian population health and heridity, advances genetic research and applies findings in research in Estonian healthcare system;

-Institute of Genomics is managed by a director and two vice directors: Estonian Genome Center: Science Centre research and development vice director and Estonian Biocentre reseach and development vice director.
-Management also includes Core Facility manager and Estonian Genome Center manager.
+Institute of Genomics is managed by a director and two vice directors: Estonian Genome Centre research and development vice director and Estonian Biocentre reseach and development vice director.
+Management also includes Core Facility manager and Estonian Biobank manager.

-From June 1st, 2018 the director of the Institute of Genomics is Mait Metspalu.
+From June 1st, 2018 the director of the Institute of Genomics is Professor Mait Metspalu.